stevenj/GenPinoutSVG/README.md

     * Color - The Color of the ANALOG Wire
     * Opacity - The Opacity of ANALOG Wire
     * Thickness - The Thickness of a ANALOG Wire
+* **WIRE**, **HS-ANALOG**, Color, Opacity, Thickness
+  * Sets the Color, Opacity and Thickness of High Speed ANALOG Wires
+    * Color - The Color of the ANALOG Wire
+    * Opacity - The Opacity of ANALOG Wire
+    * Thickness - The Thickness of a ANALOG Wire
 * **WIRE**, **POWER**, Color, Opacity, Thickness
   * Sets the Color, Opacity and Thickness of POWER Wires
     * Color - The Color of the POWER Wire